 The brain is protected by the skull and the spinal cord is protected by the vertebral column.
 The brain and spinal cord are covered by 2 membranes known as meninges that further protect the CNS from outside shocks.
 The space between the 2 meninges and hollow space within the brain (the ventricles) and spinal cord are filled with a liquid known as cerebrospinal fluid.

-Types of brain tumor:
+Various parts of brain

-1) Cerebrum, the largest hemispherical part made-up of 2 halves, responsible for voluntary muscle movements, thought, emotion, memory, thinking, reasoning, and interpretation of sensory signals from the sensory organs;
+The largest hemispherical part made-up of 2 halves, responsible for voluntary muscle movements, thought, emotion, memory, thinking, reasoning, and interpretation of sensory signals from the sensory organs;

-2) Cerebellum, present below the cerebrum in the posterior fossa and help in maintaining balance and coordination in body movements; and
+Present below the cerebrum in the posterior fossa and help in maintaining balance and coordination in body movements; and

-3) Brain stem, connects the brain to the spinal cord and have various centers for controlling vital functions like breathing, heartbeat, swallowing, gastric reflux, and others.
+Connects the brain to the spinal cord and have various centers for controlling vital functions like breathing, heartbeat, swallowing, gastric reflux, and others.

 There are 12 cranial nerves that connect different body parts with the brain via brain stem and without the involvement of the spinal cord.
 The spinal cord consists of long nerve fibers that control the function of bowel, bladder, and muscles in the limbs.